U.S. Route 17: Florida

 From 1956 until 1993, US 17 signs in Florida featured black numbering on a yellow shield.
-The color coding of U.S. Highways by the Florida Department of Transportation was stopped when the state could only use federal funding for stock black-and-white; a few yellow US 17 signs remain.
+The color coding of U.S. Highways by the Florida Department of Transportation was stopped when the state could only use federal funding for standard black-and-white; a few yellow US 17 signs remain.

 South Carolina

 US 17 has had slight variations over its history in South Carolina.
 US 17 once traversed the Cooper River on the John P. Grace and Silas N. Pearman memorial bridges before the Arthur Ravenel Jr. Bridge replaced both in 2005.
 US 17, first paved in 1940 and known as Kings Highway (named for the historic route), also ran through downtown Myrtle Beach before the new bypass route was finished in the early 1980’s to alleviate heavy traffic.
 US 17 Alternate was commissioned as a route between Point South and Georgetown, mostly for trucks who wished to bypass Charleston and the weight restrictions of the former bridges.